kgitthoene/yellow-addtopage/README.md

 `Type` = Meta data type: `PAGE`, `SYSTEM`

-`Dummy` = File file argument: `-`    Must use this, if you set options.
+`Dummy` = Dummy argument: `-`    Must use this, if you set options.
 No options, no dummy needed.

 `Options` = Multiple, single or none option key words: `footer`, `debug`  (separated by `:`    e.g.   `footer:debug`  )